Frequently Asked Questions

 Altered dogs are adopted for $160.
 Unaltered puppies are $200 ($160 adoption fee plus $40 for state required spay/neuter voucher).
 Altered cats are $80.
 Unaltered kittens are $120 ($80 adoption fee plus $40 for state required spay/neuter voucher).
 Every animal is microchipped and your adoption includes a complementary visit with a participating veterinarian, a copy of the animal’s medical history, and plenty of educational material on building your relationship with your new best friend.
 To view our current adoption and surrender fee schedule click here.

 What do the costs associated with my adopting an animal cover?

 The fees we charge help to offset the many resources that go in to each adoption at the HSOTC.
 Every animal that is adopted has been both medically and behaviorally assessed by our caretakers.
 If a treatable medical condition was discovered, the pet may have received a variety of medical treatments and procedures to help make it healthy and ready for adoption.
-When you adopt an animal, the adoption fee includes the medical and behavior assessment, all up-to-date vaccines and has been spay or neutered.
+When you adopt an animal, the adoption fee includes the medical and behavior assessment, all up-to-date vaccines, and the animal has been spay or neutered.

 Do you spay or neuter at your location?

 No, we use the veterinarian’s that belong to the Tuolumne County Veterinarian Association.